jakedjohnson/import_element/README.md

 # ImportElement

-A service for bulk uploading spreadsheet data to the Method API.
-The frontend dashboard can be used in used in an `iframe`, offering the seamless element experience Method users are accustomed to.
+A service for bulk uploading payment data to the Method API.

+The ImportElement is intended for authenticated users to bulk upload spreadsheets (XML) containing payment information between source (ACH) accounts and destination (liability) accounts.
+Once the XML file is imported, the user should be able to download a CSV report of the associated payments created and fetched via the Method API.

 # Technical Details

-ImportElement is a web application powered by Phoenix.
+ImportElement is powered by Phoenix and LiveView.
+First and foremost, I wanted to work in the language I am most comfortable in.
+I also wanted to see if I could use LiveView to create a sort of single page, standalone application that could be deployed similar to current Method elements.

 When TaxJar needed to scale their spreadsheet importer, they chose Elixir.
-A service built with Elixir gaurantees solid performance and painless scaling as import volume grows; it's a great choice whenever a feature (such as parsing and processing large sets of XML data in memory) requires speedy and reliable concurrency.
+A service built with Elixir gaurantees solid performance and painless scaling as import volume grows; it's a great choice whenever a feature (such as parsing and processing large sets of XML data) requires speedy and reliable concurrency.

 ## Getting ImportElement running on MacOS

+Note: I'm happy to jump on a pairing session if you have any issues with setup!

 First install Erlang and Elixir.